balazskreith/gst-mprtp/README.md

 **Tests**

-For testing the plugin with server and client you need tc and you need to run the following scripts:
+For tests you need tc and you need to run the following scripts:

 0. Run make install at gst-mprtp/ directory.